 - Joseph Pilates designed specific equipment for the stress relief exercises he devised, but mat-based Pilates focuses on the kinds of small body lifts and movements you can do without anything other than a mat and an exercise ball.

 - Wear comfortable clothing.
 Exercise barefoot or just wear socks.
 Remove your jewellery and watch.
 Glasses are unlikely to interfere with your workout so you should be able to keep them on.

 - Pilates is suitable for just about everyone – from couch potatoes to fitness buffs.

 - There are plenty of online classes to try, whatever your level, or check Check out our Pilates home workout.

 People have been practicing yoga for over 5000 years, so it’s not what you’d call a flash-in-the-pan!
 Indian in origin, it’s well-known as being a holistic form of exercise that’s good for physical, mental, emotional and spiritual wellbeing.
 It helps with flexibility, relaxation and breathing.

-Yoga is great for stress relief as it involves a series of both moving and stationary poses, combined with deep breathing.
+Yoga is a great stress relief exercise as it involves a series of both moving and stationary poses, combined with deep breathing.
 It aids in better sleep, toning of the muscles and a calmer and clearer mind.

 - Yoga is for everyone, and there are lots of different types, so if Vinyasa doesn’t float your boat you might want to try Kundalini.
-Or Bikram, or Hatha…
+Or Ashtanga, or Hatha…

 - A yoga mat is recommended.

-- Positive effects can be felt after your first class.
+- Positive effects can be felt after your first session.